Installing the Anaconda Enterprise CLI¶

 The following process for installing the Anaconda Enterprise CLI results in a broken conda env.
 Follow the workaround described here instead, until the issue is addressed in a future release of Anaconda Enterprise.

-If you want to be able to create and share channels and packages from your Anaconda repository using
+If you want to be able to create and share channels and packages from your Anaconda Enterprise Repository using

 conda commands, you need to download and install the Anaconda Enterprise CLI.
 If you updated the platform’s TLS/SSL certificate, you can also use the AE CLI to configure the TLS/SSL certs for the repository.